saumethan/Bus-Tracker/readme.md

 # TODO List

 - ADD IN STOP LAT AND LON when a bus is clicked on in the stops
+- When a bus route is shown the stops for that route should also be shown when zoomed out

 # CM2104 Group Project Repository